mcldev/my-bootstrap-menu/readme.txt

 7. Select a logo to display on your menu

 == Changelog ==

+= 1.1.0 =
+**First major revision - ALWAYS CHECK BEFORE UPGRADING LIVE SITES** Updated and checked for Wordpress 4.4
+Updated Internal Bootstrap version to 3.3.6.
+Changed dropdown menu icons to use Glyphicons (i.e. use with Bootstrap) Changed search field classes - improved appearance on mobile mode.
+Removed on-hover sub-menu styles... this is to keep consistent with Bootstrap being mobile/tablet friendly.
+Fixed submenu headings are links - requires clicking the caret for submenus.
+Fixed Tab, Button, Button Group Menus to show active correctly.
+Fixes for the Pills, Buttons, Button Group and Tabs with submenus on collapse.
+Reduced margins on Tabs to show at the bottom of the navbar.
+Removed duplicate class declaration on menu types.
+Displays either 1) caret (or glyphicon) for top level menu and 2) right caret for submenus.
+Fixes for php versions <5.3
+My-Plugin-Settings-Helper - updated

+= 1.0.6 =
+Fix to use caret, instead of WP dashicons by default.
+Load Dashicons if selected.

+= 1.0.5 =
+Fixes for php versions <5.4.
+Possible fix for object instead of string for unique id.
+Added ability to select Dashicon for dropdown menu items.

+= 1.0.4 =
+Added 'active' class to all parent menu and submenu items.

+= 1.0.3 =
+Fixes for Wordpress 4.3.0 compatibility.
+Menu names being returned as menu objects in the latest WP release.

 = 1.0.2 =
 Enhanced functionality for setting Main Menu Items as links when they have child/submenu items.